wetryingtodorock/getblock-docs/en/rpc-service/gno/json-rpc/gno_eth_getFilterChanges.md

 ---
-title: gno:eth_getFilterChanges \[POST\]
+title: gno:eth_getFilterChanges - Gnosis
-description: Polls the specified filter and returns an array of changes that haveoccurred since the last poll.
+description: Example code for the gno:eth_getFilterChanges json-rpc method. Сomplete guide on how to use gno:eth_getFilterChanges json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters